Captain Harlock (character): Space Pirate Captain Harlock (1978 TV series)

 In Space Pirate Captain Harlock, the Captain's crew included the mysterious, alcohol-imbibing alien woman Miime, a robot, and a drunken doctor.
 The series presented a story arc in which a huge black metal sphere strikes Tokyo and ancient Mayan legends appear to be walking the Earth again.
 The invaders turn out to be the Mazone, a race of plant-based women who explored Earth in the mythic past and are now back to reclaim it.
 Only Harlock and his mismatched crew are brave and capable enough to face the enemy.

 Captain Harlock – Mystery of the Arcadia

-This 1978 short film is ostensibly a retelling of Episode 13 of the 1978 series, 'The Witch's Ocean Castle of Death.'
+This 1978 short film is ostensibly a retelling of episode 13 of the 1978 series, "The Witch's Ocean Castle of Death".
 It consists primarily of recycled footage taken from this same episode, but presented in widescreen format.
 Some new alternate footage is added at the beginning of the story, and some soundtrack adjustments were made throughout.

 Arcadia of My Youth

 The Arcadia of My Youth feature film was released on July 28, 1982.
 The film, set in a different continuity from the original TV series, chronicles Harlock's beginnings as a space pirate and his acquisition of the spaceship Arcadia.
-The movie also includes flashback material dealing with two of his 20th-century ancestors.
+The film also includes flashback material dealing with two of his 20th-century ancestors.